-This guide outlines the key aspects and options for procurement compliance based on a decade of experience supporting enterprise procurement at Suplari.
+This guide outlines the key components, risks, best practices, and measurement frameworks for procurement compliance, based on a decade of experience supporting enterprise procurement at Suplari.

 Procurement compliance is about following all the rules when you buy supplies, services, or equipment for your business.
 These rules come from your company policies, government laws, and industry standards.